ORCID/orcid-openid-examples/js-widget/readme.md

 Simple javascript library that will create an authentication link and process the response.
 Simply:

+- register for a n ORCID client id if you haven't done so already
+- include the script tags
 - create a config,
-- add a <div id="orcidWidget"/> to your page where you want the link to appear
+- add ``<div id="orcidWidget"/>`` to your page where you want the link to appear
 - write a function that does something with the response

 Example config: